limteng-rpi/mlmt/README.md

 1. Improve pre-trained word embedding loading.
 2. Use PyTorch's built-in Dataset and DataLoader APIs

-Old files were moved to `old/` and will be removed after the re-organization is done.
+Old files were moved to `old/` and will be removed once the re-organization is done.

 ## TODOs